 - Trading, available-for-sale, and held-to-maturity securities: Difficulty of valuing Level III securities

-- Receivables and allowances: Misleading days sales, and allowance ratios after an acquisition
+- Receivables and allowances: Misleading days of receivables and allowance ratios after an acquisition

 - Raw materials, work-in-process, and finished goods inventories: Misleading gross margin and days of inventory ratios after an acquisition